seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-17-reactphp-chat-p1.md

     <img src="/assets/images/posts/reactphp/server-uppercase.gif" alt="cgn-edit" class="">
 </p>

 The next step is to pass the data between different clients.
 To achieve this we need somehow to store active connections in a pool.
 Then when we recieve `data` event, we can `write()` this data to all the other connections in the pool.
-That means that we need to implement a simple pool.
-It can add connections to itself and register some hanlders.
-To store the connections we will use an instance of `SplObjectStorage`:
+That means that we need to implement a simple pool which can add connections to itself and register some hanlders.
+To store the connections we will use an instance of `SplObjectStorage`.
+When a new connection arrives we register the event handlers and then attach it to the pool.
+We are going to listen to two events:

+- `data` to send the received data from one connection to others
+- `close` to remove the connection from the loop

+Here is the source code for the `ConnectionsPool` class:

 {% highlight php %}
 <?php